4489 Dracius: Numbering and naming

 This minor planet was numbered on 8 June 1990 (M.P.C.
 16414).
 As of 2018, it had not been named.
-On 14 May 2021, the object was named by the Working Group Small Body Nomenclature (WGSBN), after Dracius from Greek mythology, who was a commander of the Epeans of Elis, who defended the Argive ships from Hector's attack during the Trojan War.
+On 14 May 2021, the object was named by the Working Group for Small Bodies Nomenclature (WGSBN), after Dracius from Greek mythology, who was a commander of the Epeans of Elis, who defended the Argive ships from Hector's attack during the Trojan War.

 Before Dracius was named, it belonged to a small group of only 8 unnamed minor planets with a designated number smaller than 5000.
 (All of them are Jupiter trojans or near-Earth asteroids).
-Since then, several have been named :
+Since then, several have been named: